In our beginner's guide to SEO, we show you how it works and how to use it to improve search visibility and user

 Before you jump in – be warned.
 SEO strategies aren’t a quick fix not an on/off switch for your website.
 Strategies need testing before they can be considered viable.

 It can take months, even years to really see the impact of an SEO campaign, depending on your industry and how much competition you’re facing.
-So, don’t expect to see instant results.
+Don’t expect to see instant results.

 That being said, let’s get started with five top ways to improve your SEO.

 1. Write for your customers, not algorithms

 Instead, answer the questions that matter to your current and future customers.
 Make something that’s easy for them to use.
 And, make sure it’s relevant and what they’re actually searching for.
 It’ll move your Page Quality from Low to High in no time.

 The better the user experience and the more relevant your website is, the more you’ll be rewarded.
 So, doing this will naturally improve your SEO and rankings.

 2. Make your websites mobile-friendly

 This means that they’ll look at the mobile version of your site first when calculating your rankings.

 This isn’t just important for good SEO, but for your customers too.

 We spend 59% of our time on mobile phones.
 So, it’s more than likely that your visitors will be finding your website on a mobile device.
 If it’s not mobile-friendly, they’re likely to go elsewhere.